 This batter, made with eggs, sour cream and melted butter yields the perfect base — not too cakey, not too crisp, a slightly sweet, perfectly sturdy layer that really allows the rhubarb to shine.

-But if you blink and miss rhubarb season altogether, don’t despair.
+If you are not a fan of rhubarb or if you blink and miss rhubarb season altogether, don’t despair.
 I suspect blueberries and peaches and every other wonderful stone fruit and berry will make dream-worthy buckles all summer long.

-- 1 cup all-purpose flour
+- 1/2 cup (64 g) all-purpose flour

 - 1/4 cup light-brown sugar

-- 1 teaspoon salt
+- pinch salt

-- 6 tablespoons unsalted butter, softened
+- 4 tablespoons unsalted butter, melted